ZZROTDesign/alpine-ghost/README.md

 This is a [Docker](https://www.docker.com/) image for [Ghost](https://ghost.org).
 This image runs with a base of [Alpine-Linux](http://www.alpinelinux.org/) making it extremely small, secure and fast.

+This image is also available on [Docker Hub](https://hub.docker.com/r/zzrot/alpine-ghost/).

 ## Usage
 We recommend using our images in conjunction with [Docker-Compose](https://docs.docker.com/compose/).
 This allows for easier creation of containers with the proper volumes and ports enabled.